ralfbiedert/cheats.rs/content/_index.md

 - Values have types, e.g. `true` has type `bool`, written `true: bool`.
 - Types have _kinds_, e.g. `bool` has kind `*`, also written `bool: *`. (`*` is
   pronounced _star_ or, sometimes a bit confusingly, _type_.)
 - (Kinds have _sorts_, which is beyond scope here.
-Type theorits ran out of English synonyms for _type_ afterwards, but luckily value/type/kind is enough for most type systems anyway.)
+Type theories ran out of English synonyms for _type_ afterwards, but luckily value/type/kind is enough for most type systems anyway.)